 Recipients of the Distinguished Faculty Service Award include:

-- 2017: Armando Solorzano, Department of Family and Consumer Studies and the Ethnic Studies Program
+- 2017: Armando Solorzano, Family and Consumer Studies and Ethnic Studies

 - 2016: Jensie Anderson, Law